Parker McCollum

-Parker Yancey McCollum (born June 15, 1992) is an American Americana and country singer-songwriter based in Texas.
-The owner of PYM Music, he released his first single and EP in 2013, and his full-length debut album The Limestone Kid was released on February 24, 2015.
-The Austin Chronicle gave the release 3.5/5 stars, writing that "it's too early to declare The Limestone Kid debut of the year, but it's already one to beat," and comparing McCollum's music to that of Charlie Robison.
+Parker Yancey McCollum (born June 15, 1992) is an American country singer-songwriter based in Texas.
+The owner of PYM Music, he released his first single and EP in 2013; his debut album, The Limestone Kid, was released on February 24, 2015.
+The Austin Chronicle gave the release 3.5/5 stars, writing that "it's too early to declare The Limestone Kid debut of the year, but it's already one to beat", and comparing McCollum's music to Charlie Robison's.
 McCollum and his backing band announced a 2015 tour of Texas in support of the album, performing at events such as RedGorilla Music Fest.
 McCollum released the EP Probably Wrong: Session One on July 7, 2017, and followed it with Probably Wrong: Session Two on September 8, 2017.
 The full Probably Wrong album was released on November 10, 2017.
-His major-label debut album Gold Chain Cowboy was released July 30, 2021.
+His major-label debut album, Gold Chain Cowboy, was released July 30, 2021.

 Early life

-Parker McCollum was born in 1992 and raised in Conroe, Texas near Houston.
-Early in his life he listened to classic country musicians such as Willie Nelson, Buck Owens and Porter Wagoner, and his family introduced him to red dirt musicians such as Cross Canadian Ragweed, Pat Green and Chris Knight.
-Working summers on a cattle ranch with his grandfather, McCollum was further exposed to artists such as Bob Dylan, Townes Van Zandt, and Steve Earle.
+Parker McCollum was born in 1992 and raised in Conroe, Texas, near Houston.
+Early in his life he listened to classic country musicians such as Willie Nelson, Buck Owens, and Porter Wagoner, and his family introduced him to red dirt musicians such as Cross Canadian Ragweed, Pat Green, and Chris Knight.
+McCollum spent much of his early life working on cattle ranches in Houston and Limestone Counties for his grandfather Bobby Yancey.
+While working on these ranches, McCollum was further exposed to artists such as Bob Dylan, Townes Van Zandt, and Steve Earle.
 McCollum has referred to neotraditional country pioneer and fellow Texan George Strait as his musical hero, and has covered several Strait songs in his performances.

 In elementary school McCollum learned violin and played in the school orchestra, and he started learning guitar at age thirteen.
 At thirteen he also began writing his own music, mixing genres such as Texas country music, Americana, and indie rock.
 According to McCollum, he was greatly influenced by his older brother Tyler's lyrics and songwriting.
 After performing at a number of local open mics with his guitar, he started learning harmonica at age fifteen.
-By sixteen he was securing gigs at local venues, and he continued to work on his material through high school, where he attended The Woodlands College Park High School.
+By sixteen he was securing gigs at local venues and continued to work on his material through high school, The Woodlands College Park High School.
 After graduation he moved to Austin, Texas, where he began attending college.

 Music career

 Singles and A Red Town View (2013–2014)

-McCollum continued to perform as a singer-songwriter while living in Austin, and he also went on his first tour with the Texas band Six Market Blvd.
+McCollum continued to perform as a singer-songwriter while living in Austin and he went on his first tour with the Texas band Six Market Blvd.
 The tour inspired the lyrics for his first single, "Highway", which was released on June 5, 2013, and later included on his debut EP A Red Town View.
 Released on November 19, 2013, the EP was produced by Corby Schaub, who is also known as the former guitarist for Ryan Bingham.